millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

 Write a function ``factor_coefficients(poly)`` that takes as input a polynomial ``poly`` in the variable ``x`` and outputs a list containing the coefficients of every irreducible factor of ``poly``.
 Do not include repeats.

-*Hint*: For this problem, you should start by running the following code:
+For this problem, you should start by running the following code:

 >>> from sympy import factor_list, symbols, Poly
 >>> x = symbols('x')